richardrigutins/my-transcripts/README.md

 1. Create the Azure Cognitive Services resource or Speech Services resource.
 Make sure to copy the key and region for later use.
 2. Create the Azure Active Directory App Registration, and create a client secret for the app registration.
 Make sure to copy the client ID and client secret for later use.
-3. Add the `Files.ReadWrite.All` and `User.Read` permissions to the app registration.
+3. Add the `Files.ReadWrite.All`, `User.Read`, and `Tasks.ReadWrite` permissions to the app registration.
 4. Add the redirect URIs `http://localhost:5297/signin-oidc` and `https://localhost:7074/signin-oidc` to the app registration.
 5. (Optional) Create the Azure Key Vault resource.
 Make sure to copy the key vault name for later use.